JuliaML/MLDataPattern.jl/docs/introduction/design.rst

-We identified quite early in our design discussions, that we wanted to support custom data-container-types as first class citizen in our data-access pattern.
+We identified quite early in our design discussions, that we wanted to support custom data-container-types as first class citizen in our data access pattern.
 Consequently, we had to carefully think about what kind of functionality and information any data-source-type must expose in order to achieve this in a clean and efficient manner.